ArkEcosystem/AIPs/AIPS/aip-25.md

 |-|-|
 | 0xff | (rand):(salt):(unclaimed_block_hash) |

 `unclaimed_block_hash` is what the hash of the block would have been if the claim transaction wasn't included in the block data (excluding signature).
-This is meant to differentiate between competing blocks produced by the delegate at the same height using the same claim that lead to a fork (similar to double forging).
+This is meant to discourage double forging by producing competing blocks using the same claim that lead to a fork.

+Finally the delegate can assess their risk of getting the block rejected based on revealed claims and calculating probability using the [birthday problem formula](https://en.wikipedia.org/wiki/Birthday_problem) and estimate their profitability using [kelly criterion](https://en.wikipedia.org/wiki/Kelly_criterion).

 In this algorithm the delegates can tweak the fees for the two new transaction types as well as the variable C to get the best network performance versus uncle rate balance.
 For this to happen we propose that the block also specify a suggested value for C and the median value from the last N blocks is used to calculate next block.